ardalo/digital-platform-development-guide/README.md

 #### [Must] Service exposes Health Check Endpoints

 **Details:**
-* Service exposes an alive check endpoint
+* Service exposes a liveness health check endpoint
   * This endpoint indicates whether the service itself is running
   * Endpoint example: `/alive`
   * Returns HTTP Status Code `200` if the service is alive
   * If the service does not respond with HTTP Status Code `200`, it is considered dead and will be restarted
-* Service exposes a readiness check endpoint
+* Service exposes a readiness health check endpoint
   * This endpoint indicates whether the service is able to process requests
   * Endpoint example: `/ready`
   * Returns HTTP Status Code `200` if the service is ready